RobThePCGuy/Rooting-Samsung-Devices/README.md

 **Sometimes you may need to extract the zip file in order to create the flashable firmware files.**

+1. Install the driver from the 'Software Requirements' section above.
+2. Plug up your device via USB to your PC.
-1. Copy the firmware file that starts with 'AP_' and the APK file for Magisk downloaded from the required files section to the device via USB.
+3. Copy the firmware file that starts with 'AP_' and the APK file for Magisk downloaded from the 'Software Requirements' section to the device.
-2. Once finished, open the Files app and select 'Application Files' and tap on `app-release.apk` or whatever the APK file is named.
+4. Once finished, open the Files app and select 'Application Files' and tap on `app-release.apk` or whatever the APK file is named.
-3. Give the appropriate install permissions to install.
+5. Give the appropriate install permissions to install.
-4. Open the newly installed app.
+6. Open the newly installed app.
-5. At the top, select 'Install'.
+7. At the top, select 'Install'.
-6. Then, press the radial button for 'Select and Patch a File'.
+8. Then, press the radial button for 'Select and Patch a File'.
-7. This will open the file browser; find the AP_ file and tap it.
+9. This will open the file browser; find the AP_ file and tap it.

-It will take a few minutes to patch the AP file.
+**It will take a few minutes to patch the AP file.**

-8. Once completed, copy the 'magisk_patched-` file from the Download directory of the device back to your PC so we can flash it in place of the original.
+10. Once completed, copy the 'magisk_patched-` file from the Download directory of the device back to your PC so we can flash it in place of the original.

 ### Step 5: Install Patched Firmware
 1. Run Odin and do the following:
    - Switch tabs on the left to 'Options' and untoggle the 'Auto Reboot' option.
    - Press BL and select the **BL_** file.
    - Press AP and select the **magisk_patched-** file.
    - Press CSC and select the **CSC_** file.

-     - **Do not use Home_CSC** because that will not erase all the user data, which is imperative.
+**Do not use Home_CSC** because that will not erase all the user data, which is imperative.

 2. Unplug the USB from the device and power it down.
 3. After a few seconds, press and hold the **Volume Up** and **Volume Down** buttons while reconnecting the USB cable from the PC to the device.